sanat-garg/mycaptain-project/README.md

 # mycaptain-project
-These are projects for mycaptain written by Sanat Garg.
+These are projects for mycaptain written by Sanat Garg during the course undertaken from myCaptain.